wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Training-ML-Agents.md

 performance you would like.
 We provide sample configuration files for our example environments in the [config/](../../config/) directory.
-The `config/ppo/3DBall.yaml` was used to train the 3D Balance Ball in the [Getting Started](Sample.md) guide.
+The `config/ppo/3DBall.yaml` was used to train the 3D Balance Ball in the [Running an Example](Sample.md) guide.
 That configuration file uses the PPO trainer, but we also have configuration files for SAC and GAIL.

 Additionally, the set of configurations you provide depend on the training